JiaC623/Projects/Ultrasonic Range Finder/Description.md

 _It was important to test individual module and make sure they worked one by one in a big project, since it would be easier to troubleshoot a small part.
 And it would make the following modules to incorporate easily._

-More photos can be sent in image folder.
+More photos can be seen in image folder.